Skip to content

 Click the SAVE for each section once you've associated the source data with a Clarity Human Services record.

-Note: System Administrators are able to update private client records through the DIT.
-However, if a System Administrator does not have ‘edit’ access permission enabled, private client records will not be updated using the DIT.
+Note: System Administrators can update private client records through the DIT.
+However, if a System Administrator does not have Edit access permission enabled, private client records will not be updated using the DIT.

 Services